 With a bright, tart, and unique citrus flavor, Yuzu Sorbet makes an irresistibly tasty dessert that refreshes the palate.
 It‘s easy to make at home with just 3 ingredients!
 Use an ice cream maker or my no-churn method.

-Have you had tasted yuzu (柚子) before?
+Have you tasted yuzu (柚子) before?
 This citrus fruit tastes like a combination of lemon, mandarin orange, and grapefruit.
 Yuzu juice and peel are used in Japanese cuisine especially in fall/winter when it’s in season.

 Having fresh yuzu in the kitchen really excites me not only because they are rare fruits outside of Japan, but the amazing fragrance and flavor of yuzu in the air awaken my senses.
 If you have the chance and come across fresh yuzu, you must make this Yuzu Sorbet (柚子のシャーベット).

-Every year during yuzu season, I buy one or two yuzu fruits to enjoy.
+Every year during the yuzu season, I buy one or two yuzu fruits to enjoy.
 They are quite expensive at the local Japanese supermarkets and to be honest, they are hard to find elsewhere.
-Some readers told me that farmers’ market in their local area sometimes sell them.
+Some readers told me that farmers’ markets in their local area sometimes sell them.
 So if you do see fresh yuzu, you know you’ve just found yourself gold as they are hard to find.